kixxauth/kixx_ubuntu_vbox/README.md

 ### 5) Package the Box
-First test the web servers with:

-Then packaging the box is pretty simple:
+Packaging the box is pretty simple:

 	vagrant package -o /tmp/jfdi-YYYY-MM-DD.box